 This baby was so easy – and easy was much harder than I expected.

-tell me.
+They tried to tell me.
 Throughout my second pregnancy I heard the words repeated by friends and family, coworkers and acquaintances, over and over again – it’s going to be so much easier this time around.
 They said it with such confidence, like kindhearted fortune tellers.
 They said it as if they knew something I didn’t.
 This baby would be easy.
 This time around would be different.

 I won’t deny that the birth of my first was difficult.
 My son was diagnosed with Spina Bifida, a permanently disabling birth defect of the spine, at our 20-week ultrasound, and the tide of grief that carried me through those final weeks of pregnancy was consuming and deep.
 Still, I could prepare.